 - Coarse cereals like Jowar, Ragi, Bajra, Maize, etc. are cultivated in Kharif season.
 They are generally cultivated in rainfed areas.
-But the area under
+But the

-is shift in dietary habits of the people.
+that there is shift in dietary habits of the people.
 Government policy of Minimum Support Price ( MSP ) for other crops is also one more cause for its decline.

 - Bajra - The area of North Gujarat and Western Rajasthan is the Bajra zone of India.
 The largest producer of Bajra in India is Rajasthan.
-It is also
+It

-cultivated in Gujarat, Uttar Pradesh, Maharashtra and Haryana.
+is also cultivated in Gujarat, Uttar Pradesh, Maharashtra and Haryana.
 Bajra requires less water for its cultivation.